Menimm/hubclock/README.md

-# HubClock Deli
+# HubClock

-HubClock is a small-footprint time tracking kiosk for a five-employee deli.
+HubClock is a small-footprint time tracking kiosk for neighborhood shops, delis, and other small teams.
 It includes a FastAPI backend, a React (Vite) frontend, and a MySQL database.
 Employees clock in/out with a masked ID, while administrators manage staff, pay rates, reports, and settings behind a PIN-protected area.

 ## Stack Overview